Khaleeq01/Leetcode-problems-solutions/README.md

 # Leetcode-problems-solutions
-This contains solutions of dsa problems of leetcode
+This contains solutions of dsa problems of leetcode and Geeks for geeks